jooptodon/benhamill.github.com/_posts/2020-08-18-wtf-is-white-culture.md

 One example of how this is mirrored as violence against those excluded from whiteness is the way that many Black people in the US were severed from their historical cultures via the slave trade.
-These people lost their names and languages and were forced with literal violence to abandon the cultures of their peoples.
+These people lost their names and languages and were forced with literal violence to be stripped from the cultures of their peoples.
 There are, of course, numerous other examples in addition.

 This particular case led me to reflect on the fact that when white people say